 Raising functioning is a central goal.
 Higher functioning means greater capacity for intimacy, integrity, connection with one’s self and genuine care for others.

-Moves toward what is happening, makes it overt, and holds the heat collaboratively from the best in them.
+Moves toward what is happening, makes it overt, and holds the heat collaboratively.

 Helps clients see there is no way around their two-choice dilemmas, only through them.